jumpinjackie/fdo/OpenSourceBuild__README.txt

             cd [FDO OpenSource]/Providers/GenericRdbms/Src/UnitTest

  				-  you must have the DSN created before you will run the unit tests.
+ 				-  DSN name can be specified using DSNOracle, DSNMySql, DSNSqlServer

  				-  If you wish to run the ODBC unit tests without specifying an initialization file, update the default initialization file